nsbarr/self-therapy/content/posts/my-first-post.md

 Even so, Koko CEO Rob Morris pulled the feature.
 “Once people learned the messages were co-created by a machine, it didn’t work.
 Simulated empathy feels weird, empty.”

 Artificial empathy is worthy of research.
 Millions of people have no one they can talk to about their problems.
 Millions of people have never received compassion from another human being.
 For these people, having access to an AI assistant that can perform care for them may be an important contributor to their mental wellbeing.
-In a conversation with Tristan Harris, Esther Perel compares these bots to imaginary friends, "transitional objects that gradually allow us to learn the ins and outs of having real relationships."
+In a conversation with Tristan Harris, Esther Perel compares these bots to imaginary friends, "transitional objects that gradually allow us to learn the ins and outs of having real relationships."{{< sidenote >}}[Esther Perel on Artificial Intimacy](/your-undivided-attention-esther-perel-transcript.pdf), from the Your Undivided Attention podcast.{{< /sidenote >}}

 At best, these interactions with therapy chatbots afford "a temporary developmental container" that lets us rehearse for relationships with real people.
 At worst, they can erode our capacity to deal with the messiness of reality, and confuse us into making technology responsible for our own wellbeing.